AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 ========================================================    ===============================================================================================================
 :meth:`~GSASIIscriptable.G2Phase.set_refinements`           Provides a mechanism to set values and refinement flags for the phase.
 See :ref:`Phase_parameters_table`
                                                             for more details.
 This information also can be supplied within a call to :meth:`~GSASIIscriptable.G2Project.do_refinements`
                                                             or :meth:`~GSASIIscriptable.G2Project.set_refinement`.
 :meth:`~GSASIIscriptable.G2Phase.clear_refinements`         Unsets refinement flags for the phase.
 :meth:`~GSASIIscriptable.G2Phase.set_HAP_refinements`       Provides a mechanism to set values and refinement flags for parameters specific to both this phase and
                                                             one of its histograms.
 See :ref:`HAP_parameters_table`.
-This information also can be supplied within a call to :meth:`~GSASIIscriptable.G2Project.do_refinements` or :meth:`~GSASIIscriptable.G2Project.set_refinement`.
+This information also can be supplied within a call to :meth:`~GSASIIscriptable.G2Project.do_refinements` or
+                                                            :meth:`~GSASIIscriptable.G2Project.set_refinement`.
 :meth:`~GSASIIscriptable.G2Phase.clear_HAP_refinements`     Clears refinement flags specific to both this phase and one of its histograms.
 :meth:`~GSASIIscriptable.G2Phase.getHAPvalues`              Returns values of parameters specific to both this phase and one of its histograms.
 :meth:`~GSASIIscriptable.G2Phase.copyHAPvalues`             Copies HAP settings between from one phase/histogram and to other histograms in same phase.
+:meth:`~GSASIIscriptable.G2Phase.HAPvalue`                  Sets or retrieves values for some of the parameters specific to both this phase and
+                                                            one or more of its histograms.
 :meth:`~GSASIIscriptable.G2Phase.atoms`                     Returns a list of atoms in the phase :meth:`~GSASIIscriptable.G2Phase.atom`                      Returns an atom from its label :meth:`~GSASIIscriptable.G2Phase.add_atom`                  Adds an atom to a phase